andriyshevchenko/InstaUWP/Lib/README.md

-## UWPNav
+## PageFragments.UWP
-Library, which extends MvvmLight toolkit with declarative navigation.
+Library, which adds easy page fragments, just like YouTube homepage.
 ## Getting started
 Clone repository and run ExampleApplication or create your own:
 - Go to `App.xaml`